Homosexuality and the Church of Jesus Christ of Latter-day Saints: LGBTQ experiences

-There are many current and former members of the church who are attracted to people of the same sex, and they have had a range of positive and negative experiences with their own spiritual lives in the church and with leaders and other members.
+Many current and former members of the church´are attracted to people of the same sex, and they have had a range of positive and negative experiences with their own spiritual lives in the church and with leaders and other members.
 For example, one member who dated other men reported never having problems with his local leaders.
 Another instance was a Church employee who described in a 2011 article how his stake president denied his temple recommend (resulting in him getting fired from his job) simply because of his friendship with other gay men and his involvement in a charity bingo for Utah Pride.
 One former LDS bishop and temple ordinance officiator Antonio A. Feliz said that his Peruvian mission was directed in the early 1960s by South American area authorities to not teach known homosexuals.
 Several church employees have been fired, or pressured to leave for being gay (despite their celibacy), or for expressing support of LGBTQ rights.
 Research has found many nonheterosexual members have significant difficulty reconciling their sexual and religious identities.
+In his 2026 memoir Devout, queer musician and former member David Archuleta writes that the apostle M. Russell Ballard allegedly told him that the Quorum of the Twelve has prayed about LGBTQ+ issues but have not received an answer from God.